marksimpson82/blog/content/blog/2014-08-07-the-fundamentals-of-unit-testing-draw-attention-to-interesting-values.md

 }
 ```

-Fine, this is a crufty-looking API, but in certain circumstances, it’s quite common to see functions/constructors that take multiple arguments of a similar type.
+Fine, this is a crufty-looking API, but in certain circumstances, it's quite common to see functions/constructors that take multiple arguments of a similar type.
 At a glance, how can you tell which of the arguments is the one of interest to the test?
 Is it 1000, 42 or 602402?
 What is the significance of any of them?
 Which one is causing the transfer to fail?

-Let’s use a named const to draw attention to the interesting argument.
+Let's use a named const to draw attention to the interesting argument.

 ```cs
 [Test]